-Requirements of the United Nations Convention on the Law of the Sea in marine Environment and Resources Protection

-- Part XII of the Convention (articles 192 237) addresses Protection and Preservation of the Marine Environment and aives basic obligations to reduce and prevent. control pollution from land-based sources; pollution from sea-bed activities subject national jurisdiction; pollution from activities in pollution Area: dumping; pollution from vessels; and pollution from or through the atmosphere (articles 207 - 212). - The LOS Convention recognizes broad coastal State authority over living within resources its territorial sea and exclusive economic zone to maximum of 200 miles from seaward the baselines used to measure the territorial sea. - China ratified the Law of the Sea in 1996.
-In order to implement the convention, China enacted the Law on Exclusive Economic Zone and Continental Shelf in 1998.
+Requirements of the United Nations Convention on the Law of the Sea in Performance of China marine Environment and Resources Protection Part XII of the Convention (articles 192 - 237) addresses Protection and Preservation of the Marine Environment and gives basic obligations to prevent, reduce and control pollution from land-based sources; pollution from sea-bed activities subject to national jurisdiction; pollution from activities in the Area; pollution by dumping; pollution from vessels; and pollution from or through the atmosphere (articles 207 - 212).
+The LOS Convention recognizes broad coastal State authority over living resources within its territorial sea and exclusive economic zone to a China ratified the Law of the Sea in 1996.
+In order to implement the convention, China enacted the Law on Exclusive Economic Zone and Continental Shelf in1998.
 In accordance with this law China has the entitlement to an exclusive economic zone of 200 nautical miles.
 China has the sovereign rights over its exclusive economic zone for the purpose of exploring, exploiting, conserving and managing the natural resources therein, and with regard to other activities for the economic exploitation and exploration of the zone.
-China has jurisdiction in the exclusive economic zone with regard to the establishment and use of artificial installations and structures: islands. marine scientific research; and the protection and preservation of the marine environment.
-Other countries have the freedom of navigation and overflight in the exclusive economic zone of China. - China has acceded to more than 40 international conventions and signed a series of bilateral agreements. - China amended the Marine Environment Protection Law in 1999, The amended Marine Environmental Protection Law
+China has jurisdiction in the exclusive economic zone with regard to the establishment and use of artificial islands, installations and structures; marine scientific research; and the protection and preservation of the marine environment.
+Other countries have the freedom of navigation and overflight in the exclusive economic zone of China.
+China has acceded to more than 40 international conventions and signed a maximum of 200 miles seaward from the series of bilateral agreements.
+China amended the Marine Environment baselines used to measure Protection Law in 1999, The amended the territorial sea.
+Marine Environmental Protection Law

-- In the management of living resources. the coastal State is to allowable determine catches promote and optimal of use the resource. - The terms "as qualified by relevant environmental and factors" economic appearing in Article 61(3) provide а basis harvesting at rates other maximum the yield. sustainable Regardless, determination of allowable catch within a coastal State's EXCLUSIVE ECONOMIC ZONE is not subject to procedures compulsory leading to binding dispute settlement.
+- In the management of living resources. the coastal State is to allowable determine catches promote and optimal of use the resource. - The terms "as qualified by relevant environmental and factors" economic appearing in Article 61(3) provide а basis for harvesting at rates other maximum the than yield. sustainable Regardless, determination of allowable catch within a coastal State's EXCLUSIVE ECONOMIC ZONE is not subject to procedures compulsory leading to binding dispute settlement.
 If a coastal State is unable to harvest the entire allowable catch. other States must be given access to these resources, subject to appropriate terms and conditions.
 Resource populations are to be managed such that they can produce harvests at maximum sustainable vield levels. - The Convention, in Article 61(4), encourages attention incidental to bycatch concerns by calling for consideration of associated or dependent species SO that their reproduction is not seriously threatened.